8ta4/blog/drafts/Best Speech-to-Text APIs in 2024.md

 This $2.43 covers my two speech-to-text API calls:

 $$\frac{\$2.43}{2} = \$1.215 \text{ per hour}$$

-If you want to give me some feedback on the design, here's the [link](https://github.com/8ta4/accent)!

 Given all these requirements and challenges, I'm looking for recommendations for speech-to-text APIs.